Holy Synod: Holy Synod of the Romanian Orthodox Church

 The Holy Synod of the Romanian Orthodox Church is organized as the highest authority on all matters concerning the church.
 It comprises the Patriarch, all metropolitans, archbishops, bishops and vicar bishops of the church.
 The Holy Synod usually meets two times a year, in spring and autumn in ordinary sessions but extraordinary sessions are organized whenever necessary.
 Whilst is the supreme authority on all matters of the church, it is a deliberative authority, as all of its members are the leaders of the entire church, directly representing all of the believers of the RoOC.

 Holy Synod of the Serbian Orthodox Church

 The Serbian Orthodox Church is governed by a five-member Holy Synod.
 The patriarch is a permanent member, while the other four are bishops elected for two-year terms by the Bishops' Council, a body that represents all the metropolitans and other bishops of the church.

 Holy Synod of the Bulgarian Orthodox Church

 The supreme clerical, judicial and administrative power for the whole domain of the Bulgarian Orthodox Church is exercised by the Holy Synod, which includes the Patriarch and the diocesan prelates, who are called metropolitans.

+Holy Synod of the Orthodox Church in America

+The supreme canonical authority of the Orthodox Church in America is delegated to the bishops of the Holy Synod.
+The Metropolitan is ex officio the Chairman of the Synod, but in his absence a chairman may be elected by the synodal bishops.